The Garden Tower® Story

 What I was now calling the “vermicompost tube” would allow some of the water poured on top to seep through the holes in the tube, pulling nutrients from both the compost and worm castings into the soil.

-As I built the prototype and began testing it, I became increasingly excited.
+As I built the prototype and began testing it, I started to grow excited.
 Not only did the design meet Criteria #1 through #4, but also #5 (it wouldn’t require access to outdoor electricity, like hydroponic systems), and #6 (it would not only be affordable to purchase because it was made out of relatively inexpensive materials, but also free to use because the only energy source required was the sun).

 I also discovered that it would meet my two extra criteria.
 The Tower conserved water because it enclosed nearly all of the soil inside, vastly reducing evaporation.
 Additionally, any excess water would fall into the container underneath and be poured back on top of the tower.
 No ongoing purchases of fertilizer would be required because the nutrients leaking out of the holes in the vermicompost tube, along with the water that drained from the bottom (a combination of “worm tea” and “compost tea”) would, over time, enrich and fertilize the soil.

-And that is the story of the Original Garden Tower!
+And that is the story of the original Garden Tower® vertical planting system!